 - Reproductive interference and speciation in hyperdiverse lineages

 - Pollen-pistil relationships and floral evolution in Pedicularis

 - The maintenance of genetic variation within and across species

-A model system for phylogenetic comparative methods in plants, and in particular historical biogeography and leaf trait evolution.
-We are working on using RADseq methods to infer deep-scale phylogenies, inferring introgression between lineages, resolving polyploid lineages, and studying replicate radiations of leaf forms among Viburnum in central and south America.
+Viburnum – A model system for phylogenetic comparative methods in plants, and in particular historical biogeography and leaf trait evolution.
+We are using RADseq methods to infer deep-scale phylogenies, infer introgression between lineages, resolving polyploid lineages, and study replicate radiations of leaf forms among Viburnum in central and south America.